wso2/analytics-dashboard/README.md

 ---
 #### Introduction ####

-[WSO2 Stream Processor](https://wso2.com/analytics) (WSO2 SP) is an open source stream processing platform.
+[WSO2 Analatics Processor](https://wso2.com/analytics) (WSO2 SP) is an open source stream processing platform.
 It can ingest data from Kafka, HTTP requests, message brokers.
 You can query data stream using a “[Streaming SQL](https://wso2.com/library/articles/2018/02/stream-processing-101-from-sql-to-streaming-sql-in-ten-minutes/)” language.
 With just two commodity servers it can provide [high availability](https://docs.wso2.com/display/SP400/Minimum+High+Availability+%28HA%29+Deployment) and can handle 100K+ TPS [throughput](https://docs.wso2.com/display/SP400/Performance+Analysis+Results).
 It can scale up to millions of TPS on top of Kafka.

 #### Download ####

-Please download the latest stable WSO2 Stream Processor release from [https://wso2.com/analytics-and-stream-processing/install](https://wso2.com/analytics-and-stream-processing/install)
+Please download the latest stable WSO2 Analytics Dashboard release from [https://wso2.com/analytics-and-stream-processing/install](https://wso2.com/analytics-and-stream-processing/install)

 #### How to Run ####

-Please refer to our quick start guide on how to start and run the WSO2 Stream Processor. https://docs.wso2.com/display/SP4xx/Quick+Start+Guide
+Please refer to our quick start guide on how to start and run the WSO2 Analytics Dashboard. https://docs.wso2.com/display/SP4xx/Quick+Start+Guide

 #### Documentation ####